-Once the Residential Trip has been approved in principle in consultation with the Bursar, the Leader should continue planning and preparation using the Residential Trip Pack (Appendix C) which must be returned to the Deputy Head for approval well in advance of the Trip and at least half a term before the departure date.
+Once the Residential Trip has been approved in principle in consultation with the Bursar, the Leader should continue planning and preparation using the Residential Trip Pack (Appendix C).
+A meeting must be arranged with the Deputy Head, at least two weeks prior to the trip, in order for the paperwork to be scrutinised and signed off.